Advice: Understanding our licence requirement

 Alternative licencing arrangements and exceptions

-We will be happy to support any current projects who would like to switch to the new licence.
+We are happy to support any current projects, funded before September 2020, who would like to switch to the new licence.

 Ethics and copyright